Lenmini-Illangakoon/Calculator-using-JavaScript/README.md

 # Calculator-using-JavaScript
 This JavaScript project is a fully functioning calculator.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The calculator provides a user-friendly interface for inputting numbers and operators, and it displays the result of each operation in real-time.
+The calculator provides a user-friendly interface for inputting numbers and operators, and it displays the result of each operation in real time.

+## Features
+- Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Clear the display.
+- Responsive design.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript